-7. How many votes must be present to hold the 2022 Annual Meeting?
+7. How many votes must be present to hold the 2023 Annual Meeting?

-To conduct the meeting, a majority of our issued and outstanding shares entitled to vote as of the record date for the meeting November 23, 2021, must be present in person or by proxy at the meeting.
-This is referred to as a telephone or mail.
+To conduct the meeting, a majority of our issued and outstanding shares entitled to vote as of the record date for the meeting, November 29, 2022, must be present in person or by proxy at the meeting.
+This is referred to as a quorum.
+Your shares are counted as present at the meeting if you attend the meeting and vote in person or if you properly vote by internet, telephone or mail.
 Abstentions, proxies which are marked or voted to deny discretionary authority on other matters and shares of record held by a broker, bank or other nominee ("broker shares") that are voted on any matter are also included in determining the number of shares present.
 Broker shares that are not voted on any matter will not be included in determining whether a quorum is present.